 When players step into the room, you want them to feel transported to a new world and completely immersed in the experience.
-Not only can you repaint the outside of the container to match your business branding, but you can also paint the interior to create a specific décor to suit the theme.
-Internal fixtures, such as atmospheric lighting or storage space to hide clues, are also easily added to the interior of a container and can be custom installed to your needs.
+Not only can you repaint the outside to match your business branding, but you can also paint the interior to create a specific décor to suit the theme.
+Internal fixtures, such as atmospheric lighting or storage space to hide clues, are also easily added to the interior of and can be custom installed to your needs.
 All containers from S Jones are sold as watertight, so there are no cracks of light that could seep in and shatter the illusion of a locked room.

 The Conversion Process

-Converting a container is always easier when preparation is done in advance.
+Converting is always easier when preparation is done in advance.
 For an escape room conversion, consider how players will win the game and escape, and their journey to that endpoint.
 If you imagine players unlocking doors to different areas, think about adding wall partitions, hatches and personnel doors for players to work their way through.
 Also think about where you will need an electric supply in the escape room, such as for lighting, a countdown timer or electronic puzzles.
-Getting a CAD designer to draw a plan of your container will help you visualise the final look and ensure the final product is exactly how you pictured it.
+Getting a CAD designer to draw a plan will help you visualise the final look and ensure the final product is exactly how you pictured it.

 Escape Containers From S Jones

-If your business is interested in creating a commercial escape room and would like to use a shipping container then get in touch with our conversions team.
-With our wealth of knowledge and experience, we are more than happy to give guidance and advice on how to make the most of your shipping container conversion.
+If your business is interested in creating a commercial escape room and would like to use a container then get in touch with our conversions team.
+With our wealth of knowledge and experience, we are more than happy to give guidance and advice on how to make the most of your conversion.